FAQ’s

 When do we meet?

 We meet from October through May.
-Our regular meeting day is the second Thursday of each month, from 7 pm – 8 pm.
-After the presentation, we have a half-hour to share snacks brought by members, for an informal get-together.
+Our regular meeting day is the second Thursday of each month, from 5:30 pm – 7 pm.
+Before the presentation at 6:00 pm, we have a half-hour to share a light meal during an informal get-together.

 How do I join?

-Come to a meeting and pay the Treasurer for a membership, or send a check to our PO Box.
-The check or money must be accompanied by the completed membership form found on this site or obtained at any meeting.
-Membership dues entitle you to monthly notification of events, attendance at the holiday dinner and a “Dinner on the Grounds” picnic.
+Click on the membership tab and sign up online or you can pay at a meeting, or send a check to our PO Box.
+The check or money order must be accompanied by the completed membership form found on this site or obtained at any meeting.
+Membership dues entitle you to monthly notification of events, attendance at the holiday dinner and the year-end Member picnic in May.

 When do I pay my dues?

-Membership categories are Individual Membership at $20.00/year, or Family Membership at $30.00/year, due each year in the month of payment.
-Use the attached form below and bring it with you to our meetings or mail it to our Treasurer.
+Membership categories are Individual Membership at $35.00/year, or Family Membership at $60.00/year, due each year in the month of payment.
+Reminders are sent annually.

 What if I have a different question?